Sing-song girls

-Sing-song girls, also known as flower girls, is an English-language term for the high-class prostitutes in China during the 19th century.
+Sing-song girls and flower girls are English-language terms for the high-class prostitutes in China during the 19th century.

 Origin

 In ancient China, concubinage was legal.
 In Chinese custom, men carry the family name and the family's heritage after marriage.
 To ensure male heirs were produced, it was a common practice for an upper-class married man to have one or more concubines, provided he could support them.
 The custom could be invoked without the wife's consent: the husband's actions were protected by law.
 Concubines would co-exist in the family along with wives and children.
 A man might choose a courtesan or Gējì to be his concubine.
 Many of these courtesans would sing songs to attract potential husbands, hoping to become secondary wives.
 In the late Qing Dynasty, Geji culture declined and began to be replaced by high-class prostitutes.

 Terminology

 Western observers in China during the 19th century witnessed these women singing but had no idea what to call them.
 Thus the term "sing-song girls" came about.

 According to Han Bangqing's Sing-Song Girls of Shanghai, residents of Shanghai used the name 先生 to denote prostitutes who worked in changsan (brothels).
 The name is pronounced xiansheng in Mandarin and xisang in the Wu language.
 The word itself is actually a polite term akin to "sir" or "master", normally applied to a man.
 Some British and Americans in Shanghai, however, misheard the word and pronounced it sing-song.